 The 8 Best Maui Luaus From Kaanapali to Kihei

 Are you looking for the best Maui luau for your trip?
-We personally enjoy Old Lahaina Luau in West Maui near Ka'anapali and Te Au Moana Luau in South Maui near Kihei.
+We personally enjoy Maui Nui Luau in West Maui on Ka'anapali Beach and Te Au Moana Luau in South Maui near Kihei.
 However, all the luaus listed here are highly-rated productions that won’t disappoint.

 What it usually comes down to for most people is proximity to where they’re staying.
 As such, we’ve broken down the luaus listed here into two categories.

-- West Maui Luaus – Luaus Near Ka'anapali and Lahaina
+- West Maui Luaus – Luaus Near Ka'anapali and Kapalua

 - South Maui Luaus – Luaus Near Kihei and Wailea